DeloitteAU/react-habitat/README.md

 The basic pattern for integrating React Habitat into your application is:

-- Structure your app with inversion of control (IoC) in mind.
-- At application startup...
 - Create a Container.
 - Register React components.
 - Set the container for later use in the DOM.